 What Is A Credit Union?

-Credit unions view and treat each member as an individual with a different story.
-This ethos, along with the understanding that each member is a vital part of the community, assists us to provide members with the most personalised form of financial support.
+A credit union is a ‘mutual’ organisation, or financial cooperative meaning that it is owned by its members and all the benefits are for members.
+This ethos, along with the understanding that each member is a vital part of the community, assists credit unions to provide members with the most personalised form of financial support.

 For more information, check out our short video on credit unions in Renfrewshire: